Mediators press on with peace plan as Ukraine tensions soar

 In a surprise move, Putin called on the rebels on Wednesday to postpone their planned referendum on self-rule to create conditions for dialogue between Kiev and the east on what has become the worst East-West standoff since the Cold War.

-But the pro-Russian separatists voted on Thursday to hold Sunday's vote in spite of Putin's call.
+But the pro-Russian separatists voted unanimously on Thursday in favour of holding Sunday's vote in spite of Putin's call.
+[ID: nL6N0NU37X]

-While the Swiss plan underlined the need to refrain from actions contrary to Ukraine's "basic security interests", it did not call for any specific measures by Russia, for example regarding the troops the West says it has amassed near Ukraine.
+The Swiss plan said all sides must refrain from violence, intimidation and provocative actions.

+"The use of force by Ukrainian security forces to protect people and infrastructure against violent acts is legitimate as long as conducted in a proportionate manner," it said.

 A broad national dialogue would cover "decentralization, local self-governance, language and national minorities" and other topics, the Swiss road map said, adding that a series of "public high-level round tables" would be launched immediately.